phpactor/phpactor/doc/navigation.md

 Scan for all references to a class member in the project.

-This functionality is very similar to [Class References](#class-references) with the exception that it is possible not all members will be found as PHPHP is a loosely typed language and it may not be possible to determine all the class types of methods matching the query.
+This functionality is very similar to [Class References](#class-references) with the exception that it is possible that not all members will be found as PHP is a loosely typed language and it may not be possible to determine all the class types of methods matching the query.

 Jump to definition